score-partners/score.partners/process/4-development-setup.md

-# WP 4 - Setting up Developer team Collaboration (D4.5) (Months 5 to 6)
+# Setting up Developer team Collaboration

-Based on the solution definition, cities free up development resources to staff the development teams with product owners and developers (D4.5).
-Teams from different co-developing cities work to solve a single problem and work on a single codebase.
+Based on the solution definition, partners free up development resources to staff the development teams with product owners and developers (D4.5).
+Teams from different co-developing partners work to solve a single problem and work on a single codebase.
 These:

 1. Team planning: Set up team planning, decide sprint length, usually 1 or 2 weeks.
 2. Development environment: Set up project development environment and collaboration tools.